-Oxford City Council has provided land with an initial transfer value of £850,000 to the LLP.
+Oxford City Council has provided land with an initial transfer value of £850,000 to the Barton Oxford LLP.
 Interest on the transfer value had been accrued at a fixed rate of 5% compounded monthly.
 This loan and interest has been fully impaired in the LLP and Council accounts.

-Oxford City Council has provided an additional capital loan to OxWED of £4.2 million in 2018/19.
-OxWED holds a total of £13.1 million in loans from the Council including interest and working capital.
+Oxford City Council has provided capital loans to OxWED of £10.7 million.
+OxWED holds a total of £14.4 million in loans from the Council including interest and working capital; a loan of working capital of £0.1 million was advanced in 2020/21.
 The loans are expected to be repaid when development on the site has been completed and are therefore recorded in the Oxford City Council accounts as long term debtors.